HARE MOUNTAIN 100

 Runner Information and Race Rules

-The weather in Arkansas in late October could be 70 and sunny, raining and 38, snowing or in the 40's and sunny.
+Mandatory gear: The weather in Arkansas in late October could be 70 and sunny, raining and 38, snowing or in the 40's and sunny.
 The temps will be cold to chilly at night with a decent possibility of freezing temps.

 -GPS tracking device with course GPX downloaded.